zutherb/AppStash/README.md

 ### Deploy on production servers

-You have to execute the [Production Deployment](http://ci.microservice.io:8080/view/Production%20Deployment/) after you have boot up the cluster.
+You have to execute the [Production Deployment Builds](http://ci.microservice.io:8080/view/Production%20Deployment/) [Jenkins CI Server](http://jenkins-ci.org/) after you have boot up the cluster.
+Otherwise you can use the production urls that are given in the next section.
 Therefore you have to execute the following to builds:

 - [Microservice Production Deployment](http://ci.microservice.io:8080/view/Production%20Deployment/job/shop-microservice-production-deployment/build?delay=0sec)
 - [Monolith Production Deployment](http://ci.microservice.io:8080/view/Production%20Deployment/job/shop-monolitic-production-deployment/build?delay=0sec)